Anthony Gold Solicitors LLP: Terms of Business

 If we have agreed a fixed fee then this will be for specific items of work as set out in our letters.
 If we have to do work outside our agreement or the work needed by your case changes we will charge for our time in doing extra work at the rates we have told you of.

 You may have to pay other charges in addition to our professional fees.
 These might include court fees; fees for barristers, experts, surveyors, or other professionals; or Land Registry charges.
+We do not control these fees and while we will try to give you an indication of the amount we are not liable for those estimates being exceeded by third parties.
 We will normally ask for a payment on account of these charges from you in advance and will pay these on your behalf provided we have funds available to do so.
 We may also ask you to pay monies on account in advance of our expected fees.
 The sum we ask you for on account is not an estimate of the total expected cost of your work.

 If you wish to pay us money on account by credit card then we will make a charge of 2% of the sum paid to cover the charges made by credit card providers.
 We will not make a charge for a payment on account made by debit card.